Introduction

 Electrical and plumbing systems are important in the development of any building.
 The electrical systems can be used to provide a visual experience to the audience in opera houses.
 The plumbing system has to be consistent with the design of the building and should not appear loosely.
 To solve this issue, the team decided to use the pattern of the structure as a pathway for the pipes.
 In major sections of the buildings, it is difficult to notice the pipes which are important as it provides a better appearance.
 In the interior, there is a smooth finish which is different from the outside texture and finish (Staples, 2021).
 This is to give the audience a different unique feeling that allows them to have their best experiences.

 The electrical system also challenged the interior designers and engineers since they had to adhere to the plans and still provide a unique visual experience.
 The team decided to use an array of white LEDs, which would be placed beneath the balconies to enhance the visual appearance of the structure.
-The LED system of lights provides an impression of waterfalls reflection and is crucial in providing light to the whole space (Walker & Foged, 2018).
+The LED system of lights provides an impression of a waterfall reflection and is crucial in providing light to the whole space (Walker & Foged, 2018).
 The lighting system in the building is networked together, which enables performers to have control over the different lighting systems used in the main house.
 The ceiling is adorned with thousands of lights that resemble stars in the sky.

 Conclusion

 In summary, interior designers need to work with engineers in the design process to prevent the development of unsolvable conflicts.
 The design process should be transparent and should involve all the stakeholders.
-In the development of the Guangzhou Opera House, acoustic challenges came up due to western and Chinese opera differences.
+In the development of the Guangzhou Opera House, acoustic challenges came up due to Western and Chinese opera differences.
 Lighting and electrical work also provided conflict areas which were solved by the team.
 LED lights provide a uniquely immersive experience to the audience and performers.
 The conflicts in the structure were related to the elimination of the noise effect.
 The solution was to make the front rough, which would eliminate the bouncing sounds.

 References